-The President's EPA Budget Proposes \$125 million Cuts to Programs to Protect and Restore our Nation's Great Water Bodies nearly all of these programs, with a total cut of \$125 million, leaving no funding at all for many important water bodies such as Puget Sound, Long Island Sound, and Lake Champlain and a \$67 million (90%) cut for the Chesapeake Bay.
+The President's EPA Budget Proposes More Than \$140 million in Cuts to Programs to Protect and Restore our Nation's Great Water Bodies

+Another target of the budget cuts is EPA geographic programs, which provide federal leadership and funding to protect and restore nationally significant waters.
+The budget proposes to eviscerate nearly all of these programs, with a total cut of more than \$140 million, leaving no funding at all for many important water bodies such as Puget Sound, Long Island Sound, and Lake Champlain and a \$66 million (90%) cut for the Chesapeake Bay.